PCGen/pcgen/installers/release-notes/README.md

 .

-For full details of the new changes in this release, see the [Release Notes](http://sourceforge.net/projects/pcgen/files/PCGen%20Unstable/5.17.8%20Alpha/pcgen-release-notes-5178.html/download) in the list above.
+For full details of the new changes in this release, see the [Release Notes](http://sourceforge.net/projects/pcgen/files/PCGen%20Unstable/5.17.9%20Alpha/pcgen-release-notes-5179.html/download) in the list above.

-*James Dempsey* for the PCGEN Team -- 31 July, 2011.
+*James Dempsey* for the PCGEN Team -- 19 November, 2011.